jennifer-good/grocery-app/README.md

 This app uses React Vite framework with Mui for styling

-App for practicing React and creating a game.

-The game is for having fun and getting to know friends with random dare and question prompts for a randomly selected player.
+App is for gathering preferences from a user and recommending a grocery shopping route and list based on current prices.

 To run the game locally you will need to
 - clone into it
 - npm install
-- npm install @mui/material @emotion/react @emotion/styled
 - to get it started on localhost:5173 enter npm run dev

 Links for Vite: